La fièvre d'Urbicande: Plot

 In a lengthy, impassioned letter, Eugen Robick, "Urbatect" of the city of Urbicande, implores the Urbicande High Commission to approve the Bridge III construction project.
 Out of three planned bridges connecting Urbicande's North and South Bank neighbourhoods, only Bridge III remains unbuilt.
 Robick, a proponent of symmetry in architecture and urban planning, has already orchestrated years of transformative redevelopment on the South Bank, but laments this far outstripping the urban decay of the North, and dreams of yet more grand renovations to bring the city into aesthetic balance.
-The Commission denies his plans, in order to limit freedom of movement between the North and South Banks.
+The Commission denies his plans,to limit freedom of movement between the North and South Banks.

 One day, workers unearth a small, unbreakable cubic frame from a construction site and bring it to Robick's office.
 The frame rapidly grows into a cubic lattice, expanding in both tessellation and scale and passing directly through solid objects.
 It soon emerges into the open outside of Robick's home.
 Robick's acquiescent attitude towards the lattice alienates the alarmist Thomas, his friend and political ally.

 The lattice's encroachment ferments social unrest, with the Commission attempting in vain to suppress its presence.
 Sophie, Robick's neighbor and the madam of a brothel, forms an anti-establishment political movement with Robick as figurehead.
 Though Robick does not join the movement, he is jailed for several days as a political prisoner.
 Upon his release, he disappoints his newfound followers by urging against action.

 The lattice spreads over nearly all of Urbicande after only weeks, then stops growing.
 It now bridges the North and South Banks, permitting unchecked illegal crossings.
 Sophie invites Robick to visit the North Bank with her, over his protests and aversion, and they both experience life in the squalid, yet lively, neighbourhood for the first time.

 Now a fixture of the city landscape, the lattice becomes a foundation for new construction and a nexus for travel, commerce, and leisure, permitting citizens to form new friendships and enterprises.
 The Commissioners resign in the face of such sweeping social change.
 Robick becomes detached from the outside world, preoccupied with mapping the new cityscape.
 After turning down Sophie's entreaty to run for political office against Thomas, Robick grows apart from her.

 The following year, the lattice suddenly resumes its growth, and all the buildings, thoroughfares, and public infrastructure supported by its frame catastrophically collapse.
 Amidst the ensuing turmoil, Thomas secures leadership of the Commission.
 Even as the lattice grows beyond the city limits to gargantuan proportions, its grip on the public remains unabated.
 Forced to recant his anti-lattice policies, Thomas seeks Robick's services in overseeing a man-made replacement lattice.
-Robick rejects Thomas's plan, but, even as the construction proceeds without him, Robick begins chiseling a copy of the original lattice by hand, believing that it will one day return.
+Robick rejects Thomas's plan, but, even as the construction proceeds without him, Robick begins chiseling a copy of the original frame by hand, believing that the lattice will one day return.